luphysics/PyMODA/docs/core-knowledge.md

 To change your working directory, use the `cd` command followed by the relative or absolute path to the target directory.

 > Tip: On most operating systems, you can easily get the path to a folder in the file explorer by pressing `Ctrl`+`L`, then copying the text.
+You can then paste this after the `cd` command to go to that directory.

 > :warning: Avoid paths with spaces, if possible.
 However, you can include quotes around folder names with spaces, e.g. `cd "python/Test folder"`.